firebase/genkit/docs/flows.md

 Deployed flows support all the same features as local flows (like streaming and observability).

-Sometimes when using 3rd party SDK that that are not instrumented for observability, you might want to still see them as a separate step in the Dev UI.
+Sometimes when using 3rd party SDKs that that are not instrumented for observability, you might want to still see them as a separate step in the Dev UI.
 All you need to do is wrap the code in the `run` function.